 - In Newburgh Commercial Development Corp. v.
-Goldsand Agency, Matt’ successfully deployed a blend of aggressive litigation and use of ADR to obtain a favorable pre-trial settlement of a developer’s negligent title search claim against a small family-owned title agency following the rehabilitation of the title insurer.
+Goldsand Agency, Matt successfully deployed a blend of aggressive litigation and ADR to obtain a favorable pre-trial settlement of a developer’s negligent title search claim against a small family-owned title agency following the rehabilitation of the title insurer.

 - In FDIC-R AmTrust Bank, N.A. v.
-Malik, Matt aggressively defended a small local title agency against an out-of-state bank’s failed effort to capitalize on New York’s sub-prime mortgage market in a buy-back action seeking in excess of $10,000,000 in fraud damages against the bank’s former attorneys and mortgage brokers.
-The FDIC sought to impose joint and several liability on the collateral parties to the underlying real estate transactions such as title agents and counsel for buyers and sellers.
-Matt attacked the FDIC-R’s theory on the merits and aggressively pursued early settlement to avoid protracted and costly litigation.
+Malik, Matt again aggressively defended a small local title agency against an out-of-state bank’s failed effort to capitalize on New York’s sub-prime mortgage market in a buy-back action seeking in excess of $10,000,000 in fraud damages against the bank’s former attorneys, mortgage brokers, and parties to the underlying real estate transactions.
+Matt attacked the FDIC’s theory on the merits and aggressively pursued early settlement to avoid protracted and costly litigation.

 - In Staack v.
 Coleman, No. 2078/2008, 2013 WL 237858 (Sur.
 Ct.
 N.Y.
 Co.
 Jan.
 18, 2013), Matt successfully led the defense of a property manager and leveraged the withdrawal of a Surrogate’s Court petition by moving to dismiss the special proceeding to avoid protracted and costly litigation.

 - In Abetta Boiler & Welding Services, Inc. v.
-American International Specialty Lines Insurance Co., 76 A.D.3d 412, 906 N.Y.S.2d 540 (1st Dep’t 2010), Matt successfully led the defense of a wholesale insurance broker against an indemnification claim for late notice and the ensuing loss of insurance coverage for workplace wrongful death and personal injury claims and obtained a unanimous decision on appeal granting his summary judgment motion and dismissing the complaint.
+American International Specialty Lines Insurance Co., 76 A.D.3d 412, 906 N.Y.S.2d 540 (1st Dep’t 2010), Matt successfully led the defense of a wholesale insurance broker against an insured’s late notice and loss of coverage claim for wrongful death and grave injuries and obtained a unanimous decision on appeal granting his summary judgment motion and dismissing the complaint.

 - In Jagger v.
 Katz Park Ave.
-Corp., Matt successfully led the managing agent’s defense and obtained summary judgment dismissing Bianca Jagger’s Park Avenue toxic mold claims.
+Corp., Matt successfully led a managing agent’s defense and obtained summary judgment dismissing Bianca Jagger’s Park Avenue toxic mold claims.

 - In Manti’s Transportation, Inc. v.
 CitiCapital Commercial Corp., Inc., No. 06-CV-1699, 2008 WL 977192 (E.D.N.Y.
 Apr.
-9, 2008), Matt developed the firm’s successful defense strategy for commercial lenders resulting in the pre-answer dismissal of a RICO complaint brought on behalf of a closely-held corporation when the plaintiff’s principal, a former mob associate, returned from federal witness protection and challenged a prior judgment.
+9, 2008), Matt developed the firm’s successful defense strategy for commercial lenders resulting in the pre-answer dismissal of a RICO complaint brought on behalf of a closely-held corporation when the plaintiff’s principal returned from federal witness protection and challenged a prior judgment.

 - In Pluralis, LLC v.
-Romaine, Matt successfully defended The Central Pine Barrens Joint Planning & Policy Commission and obtained a pre-answer dismissal of a developer’s petition and amended petition challenging the Commission’s land management plan and Pine Barrens Credit Program.
+Romaine, Matt successfully defended The Central Pine Barrens Joint Planning & Policy Commission and obtained a pre-answer dismissal of an Article 78 petition brought by the largest holder of Pine Barrens Credits challenging the Commission’s land management plan and Pine Barrens Credit Program.

 - In Korean Joong Bu Presbyterian Church v.
 Incorporated Village of Old Westbury, Matt again forced an early settlement with aggressive litigation while moving to dismiss alleged SEQRA violations and disgorgement claims.

-Matt originally joined Ohrenstein & Brown as an associate in the firm’s Manhattan office and now lives with his family on Long Island’s North Shore.
+Matt originally joined Ohrenstein & Brown as an associate in the firm’s Manhattan office and now on Long Island’s North Shore where he enjoys biking and fishing on his down time.
 He is a volunteer advisor for the George Washington University’s Career Advisor Network and is certified to serve as a court appointed guardian, court evaluator, and attorney for incapacitated persons.
 After volunteering as an arbitrator in the New York City, Civil Court, Matt has served as a solo Arbitrator for Nassau County District Court since 2011.
-He is a member of New York State Bar Association, New York County Lawyers’ Association, Nassau County Bar Association, and the New York State Academy of Trial Lawyers.
+He is a member of New York State Bar Association, Nassau County Bar Association, and the New York State Academy of Trial Lawyers.